Bangkok, the capital of Thailand, is home to over 10 million residents and a plethora of tourist attractions.

 Too many surprises do Thailand have some of the stickiest and strangest beer brewing laws in the world; while you might not notice it quickly, but Thai laws prohibit people from brewing and distributing their own beer.

 Many bars sell foreign craft beers, but due to high import taxes, don’t expect these to be cheap.

 Actually, are the local alcohol brewing laws so strict in Thailand that the local craft beer brewers export their local Thai ingredients across the borders to neighbouring Laos, Cambodia and Vietnam, to produce their Thailand craft beer in Laos, Cambodia and Vietnam instead, and then import it back into Thailand.

 And crazy enough, some of the “Thailand Craft Beer” are these days made as far away as in Australia, Taiwan, Japan and South Korea.

 Even the oldest Thai Craft beer, “Phuket”, is produced in Cambodia, but they are all labelled as Craft beer from Thailand, but then read the small writing on the bottles, and you will see where it´s really brewed.

 But even with these strange rules are Bangkok´s craft beer scene rapidly growing; click here to read a guide for 11 places to go for craft beer in Bangkok.

 Enjoy a panoramic view of Bangkok from one of the tallest buildings in the city.

-Bangkok has it´s a fair share of tall buildings with rooftops terraces and restaurants, with the world-famous (and expensive) The Dome at Lebua, where they filmed a scene for the Hangover 2 movie is by far the most popular place to enjoy a view over Bangkok.
+Bangkok has a fair share of tall buildings with rooftops, terraces and restaurants, with the world-famous (and expensive) The Dome at Lebua, where they filmed a scene for the Hangover 2 movie, is by far the most popular place to enjoy a view over Bangkok.

 But nearly 20 years was Baiyoke Tower II, the tallest building in Bangkok and the best place to enjoy a panoramic view of the city.